| |

 They are friendly with children, strangers and other dogs.
 If your looking for a dog that is easily trained and obedient, this is a good breed.

-Potential Golden Retriever owners usually have various goals.
+Potential owners of this breed usually have various goals.

 Regardless of what your goals may be regarding your dog, your first priority should be choosing one that is as healthy as possible.